mvcisback/SSLVC/report/report.md

 Face Tracking
 -------------

-Matlab’s face detection function draw a rectangle around the detected faces.
+Matlab’s face detection function draws a rectangle around the detected faces.
 We extracted the coordinates for that rectangle and use the center of the rectangle as the position of the detected user.
 Such tracking algorithm usually does give good results due to face detection